blog posts

 What Is a Firewall? every thing you need about it.

-A Firewall is a network security device that monitors.
-And filters incoming and outgoing network traffic based on an organization’s previously established security policies.
-At its most basic, a firewall is essentially the barrier that sits between a private internal network and the public Internet. firewalls’ main purpose is to allow non-threatening traffic in and to keep dangerous traffic out.
+A Firewall is a network security device that monitors and filters incoming and outgoing network traffic based on an organization’s previously established security policies.
+At its most basic, a firewall is essentially the barrier that sits between a private internal network and the public Internet.
+Firewalls’ main purpose is to allow non-threatening traffic in and to keep dangerous traffic out.

-History of firewall
+History of the firewall

 Types of firewalls